The Ritz Dance Performance, June 1978

 our pupils were dilated.
 Although there was some light

-from the strobes, it did us no good at all.
+from the dark strobes, it did us no good at all.
 Until our eyes

 adjusted, we were both totally blind.